The back is one of the most important structures of the body. It helps hold us in an upright posture and supports our head and our torso.

 The back, or more specifically the spine, is involved in constant movement.
 It helps us bend and stand up, lift things, hold heavy weights and aids in twisting our body sideways.
 Because the spine is always in motion in one way or the other, its wear and tear may also occur at an accelerated pace, more so than the rest of the body.
 This is the reason why the majority of people complain of lower back pain; almost everyone has experienced it in their lifetime at least once.

 Back pain can occur due to a lot of underlying reasons.
+On the other hand, there are cases when back pain has no specific cause.
 But what does it mean when we say that the back pain is non-specific?